 When asked to rank which types of debt were most concerning, payday loans were ranked the least acceptable form of debt on average.
 That’s likely because taking out a payday loan is one of the riskiest options for borrowing money, indicating a lack of financial responsibility.

-With exorbitantly high interest rates and short terms, these no credit check loans can easily trap borrowers in a cycle of debt.
-While they might seem like an easy way to get out of debt fast, one study found that over 80 percent of payday loan borrowers didn’t have enough money to make their payments.
+With exorbitantly high interest rates and short terms, these loans can easily trap borrowers in a cycle of debt.
+While they might seem like an easy way to get out of debt fast, one study found that over 80% of payday loan borrowers didn’t have enough money to make their payments.

 Most people are aware that payday loan debt is a bad sign and are hesitant to inform their partners that they have outstanding payday loans.

 “Payday loans, in particular, were a notable concern among respondents,” reads the report.
-“55 percent were worried about revealing this type of debt to their significant other, an unease that may be explained by another 62 percent who felt they were judged by a partner for having that particular kind of debt.”
+“55% were worried about revealing this type of debt to their significant other, an unease that may be explained by another 62% who felt they were judged by a partner for having that particular kind of debt.”

 The 12 million Americans who use payday loans each year are likely to experience dating stress in addition to the financial burden of a payday loan, the report suggests.

 Credit card debt isn’t attractive either.